jpvantassel/git-course/fixing_common_mistakes.md

-git log                         # Current log git commit --amend -m "My Msg"  # Change commit message git log                         # New log, see changed message, but new hash!
+git log                         # Current log git commit --amend -m "My Msg"  # Change commit message git log                         # New log, see changed message, but new hash! git pull                        # So git can resolve conflicts git push                        # Push up to the remote
 ```

 ### Forgot to Include File